Stan7950/Hello-World/README.md

 # Hello-World
-This Repo is strictly for use in learning Github this is change 1
+This Repo is strictly for use in learning Github.
+THIS CHANGE NO. 1